Reissued with updates to the Travel Advisory Level.

-Reconsider travel to Sri Lanka due to fuel and medicine shortages.
-Exercise increased caution in Sri Lanka due to terrorism.
+Exercise increased caution in Sri Lanka due to fuel and medicine shortages, civil unrest, and terrorism.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in remote areas.

-The Centers for Disease Control and Prevention (CDC) has determined Sri Lanka has a low level of COVID-19.
+The Centers for Disease Control and Prevention (CDC) has determined Sri Lanka has an unknown level of COVID-19.
 Visit the CDC page for the latest Travel Health Information related to your travel.

 If you decide to travel to Sri Lanka: